RG-Developers/Project_Nenu/README.md

 Project N(ew m)enu is a garry's mod lua code that replaces standard html based menu with standalone lua menu.

 ## How to install/update?
-* Download archive
+1. Download archive.
-* Locate garry's mod local files directory
+2. Locate garry's mod local files directory
- ** For steam: Library -> Garry's Mod -> Browse local files
+ a.
+For steam: Library -> Garry's Mod -> Browse local files
-* Go to "garrysmod" folder
+3. Go to "garrysmod" folder
-* Go to "lua" folder
+4. Go to "lua" folder
-* Delete "menu" folder contents
+5. Delete "menu" folder contents
- ** Even though I say "delete", i recommend you to just rename original folder into something like "menu-old".
+ a.
+Even though I say "delete", i recommend you to just rename original folder into something like "menu-old".
 That way, if steam does not find any errors in files while uninstalling, you can restore it back manually
-* Place archive contents in "menu" folder
+6. Place archive contents in "menu" folder

 ## How to uninstall?
-* Just verify garry's mod contents in steam
+1. Just verify garry's mod contents in steam
+   a.
+If it fails, delete "menu" folder and try again.
+     i.
+If it also fails, rename original menu folder (if you have one) into "menu"

 ## What's new?
 Fully reworked menu.
 Really.
 Including start game, server connect, and addons menus.